dtim-upc/ODIN/README.md

 #### Backend <a name="backend-configuration"></a>

+1. Open in IntelliJ the `ODIN/api` folder.

-1. Generate the JAR folders of the Nextia projects:
+2. Generate the JAR folders of the Nextia projects:

    Execute for each Nextia project the Gradle task `uberJar`.
 This task will generate a zipped folder containing the compiled and optimized JAR files necessary for the seamless integration of Nextia functionalities within the ODIN system.
 The JAR generated will be located in the `build/libs` path of each project.